brannigans1aw/finance/README.md

 ## Branching

 Our production branch is gh-pages.
+For now, our dev branch is master.